 MedellÍnStyle – Canto de Los Dioses (SOS Planet Earth)

-While Colombia is living one of its biggest political crisis, tainted of unreal tax reforms during the global pandemic, intensified by the riot police brutality, MedellínStyle has chosen to react with the peaceful musical weapon.
+While Colombia is living with one of its biggest political crises, tainted with unreal tax reforms during the global pandemic, intensified by the riot police brutality, MedellínStyle has chosen to react with a peaceful musical weapon.
 “Canto de Los Dioses” (“Song of the Gods”) has been released as a free download, on a “name your price” basis, with the intent of providing healing music in times of great need.

 The 32-tracks VA is conceptualised in two ways.
-Firstly, the artists have been invited to choose a vulnerable region of the planet and get inspired by it, as a message to be turned toward the others, even during the difficult times.
-Secondly, the artists must exhibit their perspective on the acoustic phenomenon called “the sympathetic resonance” which – simply said – is the creation of an harmonic dialog.
+Firstly, the artists have been invited to choose a vulnerable region of the planet and get inspired by it, as a message to be turned toward others, even during difficult times.
+Secondly, the artists must exhibit their perspective on the acoustic phenomenon called “the sympathetic resonance” which – simply said – is the creation of a harmonic dialogue.

 No suspense: the result is phenomenal.
-Through ambient and more beat-oriented pieces, the producers have been particularly well inspired, showing one more time the true power of storytelling in the creative process and reminding how much the art form is first and foremost a tool of expression.
+Through ambient and more beat-oriented pieces, the producers have been particularly well inspired, showing one more time the true power of storytelling in the creative process and reminding us how much an art form is first and foremost a tool of expression.

 For Tanzania, struggling with food, clothes and totally neglected by the international scene, Kangding Ray has chosen to deliver disturbing sonorities in his uptempo ambient piece “Amarillo”.
 The shimmering bells are paired with seemingly randomly placed hollow bass sequences, conveying the feeling of frantic disorganised activity.